 Dr. Kristin Terenzi, a practicing family doctor in Canada, has been treating patients for almost thirty years.
-Over the past 27 years, she’s diagnosed just about every ailment imaginable, talked with thousands of patients, and has continued her research and education.
-For almost that same amount of time, she also struggled with her weight.
+For those same thirty years, she also struggled with her weight.
 Dr. Terenzi says that she would work incredibly hard to lose weight and then watch herself gain the weight right back.
 She was stuck in a frustrating cycle of yo-yo dieting.

 As difficult as it was for her to manage her weight, she couldn’t help but think of her patients.
-She had personal experience with how challenging weight management was (and “she was supposed to know more!”), so she deeply empathized with how discouraged her patients felt.
-In addition, she had been noticing obesity, depression and other chronic diseases steadily rising within her practice.
-Dr. Terenzi knew she had to start asking why?
-And to start finding real solutions… and that is exactly what she did.
+She saw how discouraged her patients were about their weight loss efforts, and she knew she had to start finding real solutions… and that is exactly what she did.
 Not only has she maintained a 30 lb weight loss for a little over three years, she is now happily helping patients find the same success.

 According to a recent study done on obesity in Canada, 74% of people living with obesity think the management of their condition is their sole responsibility.
 The reality?
-Very little of how much we weigh has to do with our lifestyle.
 “This is way more complicated than eat less and exercise more,” says Dr. Terenzi.
-Our bodies are designed to keep us at our heaviest weight, because for most of human history, heavier meant healthier.
-When we try to lose weight, we aren’t just battling cravings… we are battling our biology.

 When we lose weight, Dr. Terenzi tells us, our body fights back.
-Our metabolism starts to slow down and hormones are released that not only make us hungrier, but also make us enjoy our food more when we eat it.
+Our metabolism starts to slow down and the hormones that make us hungrier go UP.
 If we do manage to lose weight, our body immediately starts to try and put it back on.
-This reality is what makes obesity a chronic disease.
-Unfortunately, this isn’t the only non-controllable factor we have working against us.
-Dr. Terenzi states our genetics, psychological factors, eating habits we developed as children, and even the way we learned to cope with stress all affect our weight.
+This reality is what makes obesity a chronic medical condition.
+In addition, Dr. Terenzi points out that our genetics, psychological factors, eating habits we developed as children, and even the way we;ve learned to cope with stress all affect our weight.

 Changing our physiology may not be possible, but Dr. Terenzi promises that getting healthy is something that can be done.
 “I don’t want my patients to feel discouraged,” she says, “I want them to feel empowered to take control of their health.”
 The first step is talking to a healthcare provider.
 Currently, only half of people with obesity have discussed their weight with their healthcare provider.
 Dr. Terenzi knows part of this has to do with patients feeling shame, but she also suspects it’s because many providers are still treating patients based on old data.

 If your doctor doesn’t believe managing weight is more than diet and exercise, if they’re saying that you just need more willpower, or they just don’t feel comfortable treating obesity – find a different doctor.
 “They’re out there,” insists Dr. Terenzi.
 They might not be easy to find, but there are healthcare providers that can not only offer tools and guidance, but also be a lifelong partner in weight management.
-Click here for our physician locator tool.
+Click here to find a weight specialist near you.

 When we find the right provider, notes Dr. Terenzi, just one question can open up a long and important conversation about weight and obesity management… and learning is one of the biggest steps we can take towards getting healthy.
 It’s important to have a thorough conversation with a healthcare professional, because there’s no one technique that can fix everything and there’s no one solution that can help everyone.
 What worked for Dr. Terenzi and many of her patients, a combination of cognitive behavioral therapy and medication, may not work for everyone.